josh-collinsworth/joco-sveltekit/src/routes/blog/posts/faster-sites-more-fun-sveltekit.md

 - **The Svelte version is the shortest**, both in terms of line count and character count.
 While this isn't necessarily meaningful on its own, shorter code _does_ tend to be less error-prone and more readable.

-- **Svelte doesn't require you to import or export anything.** (Some features of Svelte do, but its basic component functionality is all available out of the box.)

-- **Svelte isn't picky about HTML.** React needs a `return` with a single element, and Vue needs a single `<template>` tag wrapping all the markup.
-Svelte can have whatever HTML, wherever (and in its original state, unlike in JSX).
+- **Svelte isn't picky about HTML.** React needs a `return` with a single element, and Vue needs a single `<template>` tag wrapping all the markup (and maybe more, depending on version).
+Svelte can have whatever HTML, wherever (and with all its attributes intact, unlike in JSX).

 #### Other reasons to love Svelte